“Why don't I just ask ChatGPT about the German market?”

 - •

-You’re researching for personal knowledge, not a business decision
+You are researching for personal knowledge, not a business decision.

 - •